RediSearch/redisearch-getting-started/sample-app/redisearch-node-rest/README.md

 ## Running the application in Docker

-You can build and run the application with Docker using the following commands:
+You can build and run the application with Docker using the following commands.

 ### Build